Write great posts and articles

-- Simple wording allows non-native speakers to get a chance to understand what the whole thing is about and maybe spend some time with a translation tool to make it work for them.
+- Simple wording allows non-native speakers to get a chance to understand what the whole thing is about.

 - Short, easy to grasp sentences are a lot less tiring to read.
 They also don’t come across as daunting when you take a first peek.
 Scanning texts before reading them is a very common pattern on the web – especially on mobile devices.

 Warning: There is, however, a fine line between explaining complex things in simple terms and sounding condescending.
 Have someone else look over your texts to avoid this issue if you’re wondering that you went down too far the “making it simple” rabbit-hole.
 Read and re-read what you’ve written (take breaks in between) and make it easier with every iteration.

 Comparisons with real life objects and scenarios work well to simplify complex matters.

 Example: When working at Yahoo, during the “Open Hack Days” I talked to several press people and they were thoroughly confused about the concept of a hack day and open APIs.
 Back then these were a brand new thing.
 I explained it this way: “If Yahoo were a car company our newest models would be here dismantled and we'd allow people to play with the parts.
 Maybe they'll find a cool new way to assemble them that is the breakthrough we wanted in making cars greener and more efficient.”

 Tip: A tool I use a lot in my online writing is Hemingway.
 You can go to hemingwayapp.com and try it out.
 It is an online editor that gives you an indicator what reading age your text requires.
 It flags up common issues like sentences that are too long or overly complex words.

 Say what it is – don’t sugar-coat it